RickyD-Dev/movie-hunt-demo/README.md

 You can visit TMDB here: [The Movie DB](https://www.themoviedb.org/ "The Movie Db's Homepage")

+_JustWatch data provided by the TMDB API is also used to provide renting/streaming providers._

+You can visit JustWatch here: [JustWatch](https://www.justwatch.com/ "JustWatch Homepage")

 ## Browse through Genres 🎥

 If you're undecided on what movie to watch, browse through 19 different genres of movies to find one that matches the mood!